yum-food/TaSTT/README.md

    1. Port all scripts to Unity-native C# scripts.
    2. Support appending to existing FX layers.
    3. Use VRCSDK to generate FX layer instead of generating the serialized files.
-   4. Optimize FX layer.
-Unity takes quite a while to load in the current one.
-     Some redesign is likely needed.
 2. In-game usability features.
    1. Resizing (talk to friends far away).
    2. Basic toggles (hide it when not needed).